-An appropriately sized "Left" or "Right" MTP arthrodesis plate is selected at this time.
+An appropriately sized "Left" or "Right" MTP arthrodesis plate is selected at this time based on templating from the previous step.
 The laser markings at the central aspect of the plate should align with the joint.
+Remove olive wires and the Plate Template from the operative field.